aws-amplify/docs/docs/start/getting-started/fragments/flutter/setup.md

 ```
 amplify push
 ```

-**TODO** Clarify where the amplifyconfiguration.dart file will be placed

 After these steps, you should notice a `amplifyconfiguration.dart` file within your lib directory of your project.
 Guard this file carefully!
 It contains sensitive information that your app will use to establish a secure communication with your backend AWS resources.
 If it is lost or corrupted, you can always regenerate it by repeating the above steps again with the Amplify CLI.